 What’s something you would tell someone on their first day as a digital marketer?

 Everything is fixable.
 A boss told me that several years into my career, but I wish I had internalised it earlier- I would have had a lot more fun in my first years if someone had told me to stress a little less!

+Don’t forget to check out the other posts in this ongoing series: Copywriting, Motion Design, Motion Graphics & Design.
 As always, if you’re looking for content creation, management, or digital marketing, contact Elastic today!